 If you pay for any service, including Open Access publishing, then sales taxes apply.
-We therefore charge VAT to customers in the UK and EU.
+We therefore charge VAT to customers in the UK, EU and South Africa.

 We do not need to add VAT if you are outside of the UK and EU, or if we invoice your institution and you can supply your institution’s VAT registered number.

 Where can I apply for funding?

 If you have been awarded a research grant then your funder may either have included a specific portion of your grant for Open Access publication, or you may be able to apply to them for additional funding to support Open Access.
 Your university or other international, national or local research funding bodies may also be able to provide funding.

 The standard licence agreement we use for Open Access publications is the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 Unported License (CC BY-NC-ND 4.0), the full text of which can be found at https://creativecommons.org/licenses/by-nc-nd/4.0/